Eschatologue/CM_wiki/docs/spells/4th-level.md

 Each creature obeys your verbal commands, and in combat, they act on your turn each round.
 The DM has the statistics for these creatures and resolves their actions and movement.

-A creature remains in its giant size for the duration, until it drops to 0 hit points, or until you use an action to dismiss the effect on it.
+A creature remains in its giant size for the duration, until it drops to 0 hit points, or until you use an :rsc-action: **Action** to dismiss the effect on it.

 The DM might allow you to choose different targets.
 For example, if you transform a bee, its giant version might have the same statistics as a **giant wasp**.